ordepdev/ordepdev.github.io/_drafts/what-you-should-know-about-database-storage-and-retrieval.md

 or columns.

-Basically, the _Bloom Filter_ can tell us if a key does not exist in the database, saving many unnecessary disk reads for nonexistent keys.
+Basically, the _Bloom Filter_ can tell us if a key does not exist in the database, saving many unnecessary disk reads for non-existent keys.
 However, because the _Bloom Filter_ is a probabilistic function, it can result in false positives.